maestrom4/auth-service/README.md

 3. Click the reload button highlighted in the screenshot to refresh the collection.
 4. Tick/untick the checkbox for query/mutation schema.
 5. Click Query to execute the selected operation.

+### Explanation of Key Directories:

+- **`cmd/auth-service`**: Contains the main application entry point.
+This is where the service is initialized and run.
+- **`pkg/mongodb`**: Includes all database interaction logic, specifically with MongoDB.
+For Pure CRUD interaction, but if with logic services folder can be utilized.
+- **`internal`**: Houses application-specific code that shouldn't be exposed externally.
+This includes business logic, configuration, and routing.
+- **`internal/middleware`**: Middleware functions are located here, handling tasks like authentication and logging across HTTP requests.
+- **`utils`**: Provides utility functions that are widely used throughout the application, such as helpers for authentication and context management.
+- **`tests` and `internal/middleware/tests`**: Contain unit and integration tests ensuring that individual units and the integrated components work correctly.

+This structure supports a clean separation of concerns, making the application scalable and maintainable.
+Each component has a specific role, ensuring that the service remains robust and easy to manage as it grows.